Cloud-First Application - People Development Magazine

 That’s why moving to the cloud isn’t just a trend anymore.
 By 2025, large enterprises aspire to have about 60% of their environment in the cloud, according to McKinsey research.

 As a business leader, are you planning to shift to a cloud-first strategy?
 That’s a smart move.
-Embracing cloud-first application modernization can help you future-proof the business.
+Embracing cloud-first application modernisation can help you future-proof the business.
 But you’re bound to make mistakes if you dive in without a strategy.

 Here are four tips to make the transition smooth and efficient.